knowledge-club/git/content/en/init.md

 # init

-To start to track an project with git, on your console, go to the projects directory ant type
+To start to track a project with git, on your console, go to the projects directory ant type

 ```bash
 $ git init